Censorship of the Bible: Taiwan

-For two years in the 1950s, churches were banned from using Chinese Bibles written with Latin letters instead of Chinese characters.
+For two years in the 1950s, churches were banned by the pre-democracy KMT regime from using Chinese Bibles written with Latin letters instead of Chinese characters.
 The ban was lifted with an encouragement to use Chinese characters.
 A 1973 Taiwanese translation of the New Testament was the product of cooperation between Protestants and Catholics.
 It was confiscated in 1975, also for using Latin letters.

 Russia

 In Russia, the activities of the Bible Society in Russia were greatly limited after Czar Nicholas I placed the society under the control of Orthodox church authorities.
 Following the 1917 Bolshevik Revolution, no Bibles were published until 1956, and even then the circulation was limited until the 1990s.

 Soviet Union

 Aldis Purs, wrote that in the Estonian Soviet Socialist Republic as well as the Latvian Socialist Soviet Republic, some evangelical Christian clergy attempted to resist the Soviet policy of state atheism by engaging in anti-regime activities such as Bible smuggling.

-The Marxist-Leninist atheistic and antireligious legislation of the Soviet Union "discouraged religious activity to the point that it was essentially forced out of public life."
+The Marxist–Leninist atheistic and antireligious legislation of the Soviet Union "discouraged religious activity to the point that it was essentially forced out of public life."
 A team led by Ken Howard engaged in Bible smuggling into the USSR and later, published copies of the Bible through screen-printing methods "using fabric smuggled in as curtain material or worn as petticoats, [which] allowed pages to be printed without being noticed."
 Seventy-five operations were established throughout the USSR, with more than one million pages being printed.
 In 2021, the Museum of the Bible in Washington, D.C. erected an exhibit on this Bible smuggling and screen-printing activity of Ken Howard and his team.